janikvonrotz/janikvonrotz.ch/content/post/2024-11/11-ssh-vs-vpn.md

 The pros of VPN:

-\+ VPN solution is often bundled with Firewall
+\+ Firewall bundled with VPN solution\
-\+ UI clients for installation
+\+ UI clients for installation\
+\+ Easy rollout for new users

 The difficulties of VPN:

-\- Exposes a network to the remote computer
+\- Exposes an entire network to remote computer\
-\- Private traffic goes through corporate network
+\- Private traffic goes through corporate network\
-\- Different standards for 2FA
+\- Different standards for VPN and 2FA
 ### Summary

-In our use case we want to deploy a web application to a server.
-We only need access to a specific server and not other servers and services of the network.
-Therefore a SSH connection makes more sense.
+In our use case we want to deploy an application to a server.
+We only need access to one specific server of the remote network.
+In this case a direct connection with SSH make more sense.

-A VPN makes sense when you want to access a corporate infrastructure in order to access your mail and file server.
-Or when you want to route your internet traffic from a different IP.
+A VPN is the better option when you require to access a corporate infrastructure and multiple server (mail, files, intranet, ...).
+Moreover, when you need privacy and need to hide your IP adress, a VPN can route your traffic to a different exit gateway.